Holland Smith: World War I

-Smith's 8th Machine Gun company was assigned to the French Chasseurs Alpins to learn the tactics of the War from the experienced French troops.
+Smith's 8th Machine Gun company was assigned to the French Chasseurs Alpins to learn the tactics of the war from experienced French troops.
 After this time the 8th was assigned to a camp to offload arriving American vessels, where Smith became second in command of the camp.

-Smith was detached from the 5th Marines and sent to the Army General Staff College at Langres, from which he graduated in February 1918.
+Smith was detached from the 5th Marines and sent to the Army General Staff College of the American Expeditionary Forces (AEF) at Langres, from which he graduated in February 1918.
 He was the first of only six Marines ever to complete this course.
-He was then named Adjutant of the 4th Marine Brigade, which was a part of the U.S. Army's 2nd Infantry Division, serving in a relatively quiet sector southeast of Verdun.
+He was then named adjutant of the 4th Marine Brigade, which was a part of the U.S. Army's 2nd Division, serving in a relatively quiet sector, southeast of Verdun.
 During the fighting in and around Belleau Wood, he played "a vital though undramatic" role as brigade liaison officer, overseeing internal communications within the brigade.
-Transferred to the I Corps, First Army, in July 1918, he served as assistant operations officer in charge of liaison during the Aisne-Marne, Oisne-Aisne Offensive, St. Mihiel and Meuse-Argonne offensives.
-On 25 November 1918, Smith was promoted to the temporary rank of major.
+Transferred to the I Corps, First Army, in July 1918, he served as assistant operations officer in charge of liaison during the Aisne-Marne, Oisne-Aisne Offensive, St. Mihiel and Meuse–Argonne offensives.
+On 25 November 1918, two weeks after the Armistice with Germany, Smith was promoted to the temporary rank of major.

-After the Armistice, he participated in the March to the Rhine through Belgium and Luxembourg as an assistant operations officer with the Third Army; during the occupation of Germany, he served with the General Staff, U.S. Army.
+After the Armistice, he participated in the March to the Rhine through Belgium and Luxembourg as an assistant operations officer with the U.S. Third Army; during the occupation of the Rhineland, he served with the General Staff, U.S. Army.

 For his service at Belleau Wood, Smith was awarded the Croix de Guerre with palm by the French government.
-He also received a Meritorious Service Citation from General John J. Pershing, Commander in Chief of the American Expeditionary Forces, for which he was later awarded (in 1932) the Purple Heart, one of the first awarded for merit.
+He also received a Meritorious Service Citation from General John J. Pershing, commander-in-chief of the AEF, for which he was later awarded (in 1932) the Purple Heart, one of the first awarded for merit.